 If the SEO of your site is excellent, the content for which you rank will be placed on the first search results pages, increasing the number of visitors to your site.

 Of course, you can pay to list your website on the first search results pages so that your content is visible to them when you enter the keywords that you paid for in search engines.
 That can be very costly, however.

 We must first understand how search engines work in order to fully understand what SEO is.

 How do search engines work?

-Just imagine if people are searching their required info on the web and no one is there to tell them about it what would happen.
-They have to visit thousands of sites by writing the name of each site or blog on guesstimates or on the basis of their previous knowledge.
+Just imagine if people were searching for their required info on the web and no one was there to tell them about it.
+What would happen?
+They have to visit thousands of sites by writing the names of each site or blog in guesstimates or on the basis of their previous knowledge.

-Search engines generally comprise on robots, called spiders which go through billions of pages, documents, files, media and news etc on a daily basis.
-They visit each website and go through its content, contained on every page and then report back to the search engine about the nature of the page and then its the algorithm which a search engine utilizes, that determines where to rank that specific page.
+Search engines generally comprise robots, called spiders, which go through billions of pages, documents, files, media, and news etc on a daily basis.
+They visit each website and go through the content contained on every page and then report back to the search engine about the nature of the page.
+Then it is the algorithm which a search engine utilizes that determines where to rank that specific page.

 Providing answers to search queries